Is Honduras Diving Safe?

 - Know which areas are dangerous to help you make decisions about which neighborhoods to stay away from.

 - Keep an eye on personal belongings and avoid flashing expensive things.

 - When it comes to personal health, know where your closest hospital is and bring medications with you that you may need

 - Register with your home country’s Department of State so that it is aware of where you are and can help you in case of any kind of emergency.

 - Avoid wandering to unfamiliar areas, especially at night.

 - Use common sense!

 The country of Honduras is finally getting back on its feet and the future is looking brighter than it has in years.
 The government of Honduras wants you to plan your next dive vacation in Roatan and trust them to dedicate themselves to ensuring the safety of its visitors.
-Take trip to Honduras and experience what this incredible country and its people have to offer.
+Take a trip to Honduras and experience what this incredible country and its people have to offer.
 Interested in taking a Roatan dive vacation?
 Look into our affordable Roatan diving packages and stay at our beautiful Roatan dive resort, Reef House Lodge.
 If you have any further questions, be sure to contact us and we’ll be happy to help!